This is a Rebel Post. Rebel Posts are off-topic posts about anything I feel like writing about. Please enjoy.

 I bought this damn record because you could only get it on Long Island.
 That’s the dumb-ass reason I started collecting vinyl records.
 Because Long Island.

 But I’m glad that I did.
-Once I bought my turntable (the Audio Technica LP-60), plugged in my speakers (some shitty Logitech ones I had from college that do the trick for now) and played the record, I couldn’t comprehend how I listened to music any other way.
+Once I bought my turntable (the Audio Technica LP-60), plugged in my speakers (some shitty Logitech speakers I had from college that do the trick for now) and played the record, I couldn’t comprehend how I listened to music any other way.
 Every single song sounds amplified.
 The vocals sound life-like, the bass is unreal and I’m hearing melodies and instruments I hadn’t heard before.
 I’ve listened to “Brand New Eyes” from Paramore probably hundreds of times, but somehow listening to it on vinyl was like listening to it for the first time.
 I hate that I underestimated this vinyl revival.

 Although I’ve only had my turntable for a little over a week, I have 8 records with more on the way.
 I’ve signed up to a vinyl subscription and even made a Discogs account.
 I have a lot to learn and buy, but I’m on my way to having a sizable collection and decent amount of knowledge to teach my friends about my new hobby.